ZhengHe-MD/ir-freiburg/README.md

 So I take out this course from my playlist, and it turns out to be a great course.

 All original materials are collected from GitHub and the course website, and I rewrite them using Go because I use it for my daily work.
-If you found this repo useful, feel free to fork and do anything.
+If you found this repo useful, feel free to fork and play around.

 ## Details